Anonimo7/pruebaFirebase/README.md

 Substitute ios for android if not on a Mac.

-Esto solo se sube a uno. no?
+Esto solo se tiene que subir a PruebasBranch